1868 – A state law is enacted in California providing the eight-hour day for most workers, but it was not effectively enforced.

 1972 – United Farm Workers of America granted a charter by the AFL-CIO.

-1892 – Representatives of the Knights of Labor and the United Mine Workers meet in St. Louis with 20 other organizations to plan the founding convention of the People’s Party, with the objectives of ending political corruption, spreading the wealth, and combating the oppression of the rights of workers and farmers.
+1892 – Representatives of the Knights of Labor and the United Mine Workers meet in St. Louis with 20 other organizations to plan the founding convention of the People’s Party.
+Objectives: end political corruption, spread the wealth, and combat the oppression of the rights of workers and farmers.

 1997 – Albert Shanker dies at age 68.
 He served as president of New York City’s United Federation of Teachers from 1964 to 1984 and of the American Federation of Teachers from 1974 to 1997.